Study of charm mixing and CP violation with $D^0\to K^\pm\pi^\mp\pi^\pm\pi^\mp$ decays: Measurement strategy

 The same binning scheme is used to perform the charm-mixing measurements presented in this paper.
 As well as binning the data in phase space, a binning is also made in decay time.
 Candidates are partitioned into ten bins of decay time in the range $0.24 < t/\tau < 8.00$, with the boundaries chosen to ensure approximately equal numbers of candidates in each bin.
 Fewer than one in 10\,000 candidates are excluded by the lower bound on the range, as the trigger and selection requirements described in Sec.~\ref{sec:selection} already remove decays at low times.
 The upper bound suppresses candidates from decays of $b$~hadrons.
 The measurement then proceeds by determining the ratio of WS to RS decay rates in bin $i$ of phase space and $j$ of decay time, with Eq.~\ref{eqn:mixing} becoming

 where $\left<t_{ij}^{(2)}/\tau^{(2)}\right>$ is the average normalised decay time (squared) of the candidates in bins $i,j$, as measured in the RS sample.
 It is noted that the amplitude ratio $r_i$ and product of parameters $(\kappa y')_i$ are designated with a subscript indicating their phase-space bin, as these quantities are expected to vary with phase space.
 A fit to the set of measurements of $R_{ij}$ across bins of decay time accesses the observables $r_i$ and $(\kappa y')_i$ for phase-space bin $i$, together with $x^2 + y^2$.
 From these observables, $x$ and $y$ may be determined, by taking as input the values of the coherence factors and average phase differences obtained from studies of quantum-correlated $\D \Dbar$ decays at charm threshold, performed with data accumulated by the BESIII and CLEO-c experiments~\cite{BESIII2021_new,Evans2020_new}.
 The current knowledge of these parameters from charm-threshold studies, and including phase-space inclusive constraints from an earlier LHCb analysis~\cite{LHCb-PAPER-2015-057}, is summarised in Table~\ref{tab:coherence_factors}.
 Conversely, it is possible to derive constraints on the coherence factors and average phase differences, by using external measurements of the mixing parameters as input~\cite{LHCb-CONF-2024-004}.
-This latter approach has the potential to improve on the knowledge obtained from the charm-threshold experiments alone, and thereby benefit the measurement of $\gamma$.
+This latter approach has the potential to improve on the knowledge obtained from the charm-threshold experiments alone, and thereby benefit the measurement of the angle $\gamma$.
+All charm mixing and hadronic parameters are determined by minimising a global $\chi^2$, composed of contributions from the charm mixing and threshold datasets, which is discussed in Sect.~\ref{sec:interpretation}.

 An inclusive analysis is also performed, as it remains desirable to perform a determination of the charm-mixing observables integrated over phase space.
 Although such an analysis has lower sensitivity to the mixing parameters, the constraints on the coherence factor and average phase difference are valuable input for many measurements, in particular those where limited sample size does not allow for the phase space to be binned.
 The current knowledge of these inclusive parameters from the charm-threshold experiments and the earlier LHCb analysis is also included in Table~\ref{tab:coherence_factors}.
 Note that the sum over the four bins does not encompass all phase space, as it excludes a small region in which at least one of the $\pip\pim$ masses lies close to the mass of the \KS meson.
 This region is excluded as it has high background levels in analyses performed at the threshold experiments.